7 Tips to Manage Your Calendar and Get Your Schedule Back on Track

 Most schedule manager apps will give you the chance to color code your entries, making it easier to keep an overview of your day.
 You can do this by email address or by type of appointment, giving you an at-a-glance visualization of your schedule across the week or month.
 Color coding appointments gives you the ability to prioritize your workload.
 Try red for the most important meetings and yellow for those which could probably be rearranged.

 Add Notes for Meetings

 It’s all very well adding meetings to your calendar as you go, but unless you provide a little context, there’s a good chance that you’ll arrive unprepared.
 Add notes to your calendar entries and you’ll have an instant refresher for when the meeting rolls around.
 Additionally, you’ll have a ready-made agenda that can easily be shared with the people you invite to your meetings—putting everyone on the same page from the start.
-Once the meeting is completed, update your notes with key points covered and you’ll have also have concise reference of everything discussed.
+Once the meeting is complete, update your notes with key points covered and you’ll have also have a concise reference of everything discussed.

 Protect Your Leisure Time

 However much you love your job, it’s still important to take a break and recharge your batteries.
 It’s all too easy to get caught up chasing deadlines when managing your work schedule, leaving you completely burnt out by the end of the week.
 Protect your leisure time jealously and schedule it just as you would a meeting or work-related activity.
 Not only will it help you to avoid overworking but seeing your leisure hours stacked up on the same screen as your work calendar will also give you a tangible goal to work towards.